-We are doing this study on behalf of Rhode Island's Executive Office of Health and Human Services to help the state evaluate the health insurance coverage and health insurance needs of Rhode Island residents.
+We are doing this study on behalf of the State of Rhode Island to help the state evaluate the health insurance coverage and health insurance needs of Rhode Island residents.

 Your participation in this study is very important.
 We need to know more about health insurance coverage in Rhode Island to better guide state policy and programs.
 Will you help us by doing this study?